- My student was documented by a Resident Advisor (RA) or Public Safety. What happens next?

 The ACJC is comprised of a chief justice, an associate chief justice, and nine associate justices.
 They have the full range of sanctions available to them.

-The Conduct Conversation board is made of up staff and administrators throughout the University.
-All members of the Conduct Conversation board have been trained in the conduct process.
-The Conduct Conversation board is made up of three members: one chair and two officers.
+The Administrative Hearing Board is made of up staff and administrators throughout the University.
+All members of the Administrative Hearing Board have been trained in the conduct process.
+The Administrative Hearing Board is made up of three members: one chair and two officers.

 All students who have been found responsible for violating the student code of conduct are charged an administrative fee of $30.00.
 Students may also be charged an additional $30.00 if they have been assigned an educational sanction that contains a fee.